Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 This post will demonstarte the use of machine learning algorithms for the problem of *Text Classification* using [scikit-learn](https://scikit-learn.org/stable/) and [NLTK](https://www.nltk.org/) libraries.
 I will use the [20 Newsgroups data set](http://qwone.com/~jason/20Newsgroups/) as an example, and talk about the main stpes of developing a machine learning model, from loading the data in its raw form to evaluating the model's predictions, and finally I'll shed some light on the concept of *Explainable AI* and use [Lime](https://github.com/marcotcr/lime) library for explaining the model's predictions.

 This post is not intended to be a step-by-step tutorial, rather, I'll address the main steps of developing classification models, and provide resources for digging deeper.
-The source code can be found [here](https://github.com/Reslan-Tinawi/20-newsgroups-Text-Classification)
+The code can be found [here](https://github.com/Reslan-Tinawi/20-newsgroups-Text-Classification)

 # What is Text Classification?